What is Kanban methodology and how does it improve workflow

 Continuous improvement

-Agile Kanban methodology requires teams to meet at set intervals to discuss these bottlenecks and any other data, insights and ideas that could improve the overall process without creating disruption.
+Agile Kanban methodology requires teams to meet at set intervals to discuss these bottlenecks and any other data, insights and ideas that could improve the overall process without creating disruption, instead creating constant feedback loops for improvement.
 Another recognition of the importance of continuous improvement is the Kanban Maturity Model, which codifies lessons learned by companies using Kanban across multiple industries.

 Technologies that support project based communication & collaboration